krelbel/ALttPMSUShuffler/README.md

        directory and generate a new one.
 Track names picked will be saved in "shuffled-msushuffleroutput.log" (cleared on reruns)

-    3) LIVE RESHUFFLE METHOD (EXPERIMENTAL): Instead of simply running **Main.py**, run **LiveReshuffle.py** or run in the command line as "python Main.py --live 10" (or any other positive integer) to generate a new shuffled MSU pack every few seconds.
+    3) LIVE RESHUFFLE METHOD: Instead of simply running **Main.py**, run **LiveReshuffle.py** or run in the command line as "python Main.py --live 10" (or any other positive integer) to generate a new shuffled MSU pack every few seconds.
 Will skip